binji/binji.github.io/posts/pokegb.md

 adjust `$4B` to `$51` as expected.

-The first `if` determines whether we need to adjust the least-significant nibble, and the second `if` determins whether we need to adjust the most-significant nibble.
+The first `if` determines whether we need to adjust the least-significant nibble, and the second `if` determines whether we need to adjust the most-significant nibble.
 The adjustment value added to (or subtracted from) `A` is either `$00`, `$06`, `$60`, or `$66`, depending on the values of the `H`, `C`, and `N` flags, and the current value of the `A` register.